SkyFly03/DLBAIPNLP01-Natural-Language-Processing/README.md

 **Conclusion**:
 DistilBERT is the most effective model in this study for binary sentiment classification across varied datasets and input lengths.

+---

+Disclaimer
+This project is created for educational purposes only as part of an academic assignment.
+It is not affiliated with or endorsed by Rotten Tomatoes, SST or IMDb.
+All data used is publicly available from Kaggle, stanford.edu and Hugging Face.